Our methodology

 A world where not one person lives in extreme poverty.*

-*Extreme poverty is defined as living with per capita household consumption below 2.15 international dollars per day (in 2017 PPP prices).
-International dollars are adjusted for inflation and for price differences across countries.
+*Extreme poverty is defined as living with per capita household consumption below $2.15 per day (in 2017 PPP prices).
+International dollars are adjusted for inflation and for price difference across countries.

 The challenges

-Extreme poverty affects 719 million people – who live on <$2.15 a day.1 They are deprived of education, healthcare and adequate living conditions, and suffer from poorer health, economic, and educational outcomes.2
+Extreme poverty affects 719 million people - who live on <$2.15 a day.¹ They are deprived of education, healthcare and adequate living conditions, and suffer form poorer health, economic and educational outcomes.²

 The UN’s Sustainable Development Goals (SDGs) call upon individuals and societies to end extreme poverty by 2030.
 However, there is a real funding gap.
-It is estimated that the funding gap is $2.5 trillion per year.3
+It is estimated that the funding gap is $100 billion/year.³

 Thankyou aims to help close the funding gap required to end extreme poverty by 2030.
 We aim to redress the power imbalance between donor and doer by generating and redistributing wealth, using social enterprise philanthropy and unrestricted funding to amplify change-makers exponentially.